ibexa/documentation-developer/docs/getting_started/set_up_directory_permissions.md

 sudo chmod +a "$(whoami) allow delete,write,append,file_inherit,directory_inherit" var web/var
 ```

-## B. Using ACL on a Linux/BSD system that does not support chmod +a
+## Using ACL on a Linux/BSD system that does not support chmod +a

 Some systems don't support `chmod +a`, but do support another utility called setfacl.
 You may need to
 [enable ACL support](https://help.ubuntu.com/community/FilePermissionsACLs) on your partition and install setfacl